aws-samples/aws-codeguru-profiler-python-demo-application/sample-demo-lambda-app/README.md

 ### Run the application

-Now, let’s run the application.
+Now, let’s run the application in the Lambda console.

 * Run Deploy and Test.
     * The Lambda should be successful and print some logs.